We also know fully well that the state of education in South Africa has over time

 follow those streams requiring science, chemistry and also mathematics; without which

-alternative but undesirable options are adopted by learners for all the wrong
+alternative but undesirable options are adopted for all the wrong

 reasons (for example, a high grade pass is and shall always be treated as an

 entry level requirement for related degrees).

 The fact that mathematics is a compulsory subject for certain